Twenty-five years ago my doctors had no cure for my cancer. So I went on a quest to find my own treatment. This is my story.

 Do you advocate ‘alternative cancer treatment’?

-Glenn Sabin is a proponent of evidence-based, or minimally evidence-informed integrative oncology, and generally, with few exceptions, does not support standalone ‘alternative’ cancer care in lieu of conventional oncology therapies, proven to be safe and effective, and provided with curative intent.
+Glenn Sabin is a proponent of evidence-based and evidence-informed integrative oncology, and generally, with few exceptions, does not support standalone ‘alternative’ cancer care in lieu of conventional oncology therapies, proven to be safe and effective, and provided with curative intent.

 Integrative oncology includes the most comprehensive and up-to-date conventional oncology imaging, diagnostics, and therapeutic approaches that may include targeted therapies, immunotherapies, hormone blockers, surgery, radiation therapy, and chemotherapy.
 These leading and often novel therapies are combined with lifestyle approaches such as diet, exercise, stress reduction techniques, sleep, and hydration.
 Other modalities may include select nutritional supplementation, off-label, repurposed drugs, nutrient infusions, acupuncture, mind-body work, and more.